-Within a few years the market may indicate what it wants developed that provides the appropriate feature sets, such as:
+Within a few years the market may indicate what it wants from this invention.
+Then shrink-wrapped software can be be developed that provides the appropriate feature sets, such as:

 Are CB-PD Modules primarily used for field testing during product development?